KargoGlobal/code-review/README.md

 * Classes and functions should have singular purposes.
 If not, they may be difficult to test and can often be refactored into multiple classes or functions.
 * If a method is difficult to unit test or it requires an excessive number of mocked functions/classes, it can likely be better written (and more easily tested) as multiple methods.

-### Error Handling and Conditional Checks
+### Conditional Checks and Error Handling
-* In most cases when you are adding a conditional check (e.g. if statement) you should consider alternative code paths as well.
-How should the application behave if the if statement is not entered?
-Did the developer add an appropriately handled else condition?
+* In most cases when you are adding a conditional check (e.g. `if` statement), you should consider alternative code paths.
+How should the application behave if the `if` statement is not entered?
+Did the developer add an appropriately handled `else` condition?
 * Often times we expect things to work a certain way, but what should happen if it doesn't?
+Plan ahead with notes for the developer before QA picks it up and causes a last minute scramble to fix it.
-* Throw appropriate errors that describe what happened to anyone - even someone who didn't work in that codebase
+* Throw appropriate errors that clearly describe what happened.
+Even someone who didn't work in that codebase should understand what the error is stating.
-* Don't wrap code in try/catch blocks unless you are actually expecting an error to be thrown in a normal code flow.
+* Don't wrap code in `try`/`catch` blocks unless you are actually expecting an error to be thrown in a normal code flow.
 Otherwise let the error bubble up through the normal exception handling flow.

 ### Performance and Optimizations
 * Look for common memory and performance bottlenecks such as circular dependencies or excessive looping.